Swastika and Suavastika Crosses

 The Mexicans, Aztecs and Indian tribes of Central and South America have used it (for example the Kuna; the indigenous people of Panama and Colombia), as have the Navajo and the Hopi tribes of the north.

 In fact just about everywhere except Germany!
 Maybe Hitler adopted it out of jealousy.

 A related symbol is the Triskele and as with all symbols, any adoration or abhorrence is because of what the swastika represents rather than the mere ornamental arrangement of a few lines.
-In the west, the sign still enrages people, as England's Prince Harry found out.
-Nobody knows for certain why he wore it - a curious choice for a former British Army commander who is third in the line of succession to the throne - just as nobody knows for certain why Hitler adopted it6.
+In the West, the sign still enrages people, as England's Prince Harry found out.
+Nobody knows for certain why he wore it - a curious choice for a former British Army commander who is third in the line of succession to the throne - just as nobody knows for certain why Hitler adopted it.

 Some people might wear the symbol as decoration, in the form of a tattoo or lapel pin badge.
-Their intentions are probably as varied as the number of people who wear them; as a superstitious charm or amulet against evil, a 'good luck' charm7 or just a desire to look tough.
+Their intentions are probably as varied as the number of people who wear them; as a superstitious charm or amulet against evil, a 'good luck' charm or just a desire to look tough.